 Call your child's healthcare provider right away if any of these occur:

 Fever of 100.4°F (38°C) or higher, or as directed by the provider

 Symptoms that get worse

-Signs of infection such as increased redness or swelling, worsening pain, or foul-smelling drainage from the skin
+Signs of infection, such as increased redness or swelling, pain that gets worse, or foul-smelling drainage from the skin